 You can build Libidn as a native Visual Studio C++ project.
 This allows you to build the code for other platforms that VS supports, such as Windows Mobile.
-You need Visual Studio 2005 or later, and a Perl interpreter such as ActiveState Perl.
+You need Visual Studio 2005 or later.

-First download and unpack the archive as described in the generic installation instructions (see \(\)undefined \(\) [Downloading and Installing], page \(\)undefined \(\)).
+First download and unpack the archive as described in the generic installation instructions (see Section 1.7 [Downloading and Installing], page 6).
 Don't run ./configure.
-Instead, start Visual Studio and open the project file '\(\)win32/libidn.sln' inside the Libidn directory.
-You should be able to build the project using VS.
+Instead, start Visual Studio and open the project file windows/libidn.sln inside the Libidn directory.
+You should be able to build the project using Build Project.

-Output libraries will be written into the win32/lib (or win32/lib/debug for Debug versions) folder.
+Output libraries will be written into the windows/lib (or windows/lib/debug for Debug versions) folder.